 - Social distancing requirements will be observed at 3’ in most (but not all) areas and activities.
 This will include classrooms (which will be at or near occupancy) and other indoor spaces but shall NOT include school buses.

 - Masks will be mandated indoors in school pending further information from the CDC, NYS Education Department and the State and local Departments of Health.
+The district is prepared to pivot to optional masks indoors when the county is at a status of low transmission.

 - Handwashing and the availability and frequent use of hand sanitizers will continue to be promoted as part of the district’s overall safety plan.